This page references our older Objective-C SDK. Check out our new Swift SDK to integrate our latest Swift-first library.

-In-App Messages help you get content to your user without interrupting their day with a push notification.
-Customized and tailored in-app messages enhance the user experience and help your audience get the most value out of your app.
+In-app messages help you get content to your user without interrupting their day with a push notification.
+Customized and tailored in-app messages enhance the user experience and help your audience get the most value from your app.
 With a variety of layouts and customization tools to choose from, in-app messages engage your users more than ever before.

 Braze currently offers the following default in-app message types:

-HTML Full.
-Each in-app message type is highly customizable across content, images, icons, click actions, analytics, display and delivery.
+Each in-app message type is highly customizable across content, images, icons, click actions, analytics, display, and delivery.

 All in-app messages are subclasses of the

 ABKInAppMessage, which defines basic behavior and traits for all in-app messages.
-The in-app message class structures as following:
+The in-app message class structures are as follows:

-These are what it looks like for your users to open one of our out-of-the-box in-app message types.
+This is what it looks like for your users to open one of our default in-app message types.

-full in-app message contains an image and the lower half displays text as well as up to two click action and analytics enabled buttons.
+full in-app message contains an image, and the lower half displays text and up to two click action and analytics-enabled buttons.